About support work

 Our support workers are trained and knowledgeable about the issues faced by those impacted by sexual trauma.
 Support Workers are not counsellors and the service is not a substitute for counselling.
 Support work can complement Survive counselling, however, you cannot access Support Work and Survive counselling at the same time.

-Your Support Worker will arrange a 1-1 appointment either face-to-face or over the telephone or video call every four to six weeks for up to six months.
+Your Support Worker will arrange 1-1 appointments either face-to-face or over the telephone or video call every two to four weeks for up to six months.
 They will schedule appointments as flexibly as possible to suit your needs.

 Your Support Worker will: